srlbel/roadmap-sh-backend-projects/gh-activity-tracker/README.md

 Source: [github user activity CLI](https://roadmap.sh/projects/github-user-activity)

-When running this you should get a list of the public events made for the user.
+When running this you should get a list of the public events made by the user.

 args: `<username>`